dedoc/scramble/docs/usage/access.md

 weight: 5
 ---

 Scramble exposes docs at the `/docs/api` URI.
-By default, you will only be able to access this route in the `local` environment.
+By default, you will only be able to access this route if the environment is not `production`.

 If you need to allow access to docs in `production` environment, implement gate called `viewApiDocs`: